Mat-Gug/python-project/README.md

 - **help**: shows the available commands;
 - **close**: quits the program.

-The program creates two files, "warehouse.tsv" and "sales_file.tsv", which keep track of the products in the warehouse and the sales, respectively.<br> Furthermore, it properly validates the user input: for example, it checks that the quantity is an integer number and performs a case-insensitive comparison between the names of the products in the warehouse and the ones entered by the user.
+The program creates two files, `warehouse.tsv` and `sales_file.tsv`, which keep track of the products in the warehouse and the sales, respectively.<br> Furthermore, it properly validates the user input: for example, it checks that the quantity is an integer number and performs a case-insensitive comparison between the names of the products in the warehouse and the ones entered by the user.